UltraEngine/Documentation/CPP/VrDevice_GetQuaternion.md

 ## Returns

-Returns the current position of the device.
+Returns the current rotation of the device.